codeitlikecody/pythonsockets/protocol.md

 By Chris Cody - ID:220209093

 ## Initiating connection and encryption
-All communications between the client and server must be encrypted using an RSA 512 bit private/public key pair.
-On initiating a socket connection, the client should immediately transmit their public key to the server as a stream of bytes.
-The server will respond with their public key as a stream of bytes.
-Once this exchange has been completed, the client and server must encrypt all further communications using their private key prior to transmission.
-If the `CONNECT`ion is lost, or a client re-`CONNECT`s to the server, public keys must be exchanged again.
+All socket communications between the client and server must be encrypted using a TLS/SSL socket.

 ## Protocol
-Each message in the protocol consists of an encrypted string of ASCII characters followed by the line feed character (ASCII code 10, often represented as \n in programming languages).
-All messages from the client and server are case sensitive and must be smaller than the RECEIVE_BUFFER_SIZE, which is currently 4096 bits
+Each message in the protocol consists of a string of ASCII characters followed by the line feed character (ASCII code 10, often represented as \n in programming languages).
+All messages from the client and server are case sensitive and must be smaller than the RECEIVE_BUFFER_SIZE, which is currently 4096 bits.
+The only exception is the hashed client password, sent as a fixed number of bits (256) and no training \n.

 ### CONNECT
-A client begins by sending a `CONNECT` message, which consists of the string `CONNECT`, followed by a client id, which consists of a string of any ASCII characters, terminated by a new line.
-The next message from the client is a stream of bytes which is the hashed password associated with this client id.
-The password is hashed using 100000 iterations of the sha256 algorithm and the following salt: `b'\xed\x12\x92\xc6\x86\xb4\x8a\xbf\x10\xb3bd\x1c/m\xca'`
+A client begins by establishing a TLS/SSL connection to the server and sending a `CONNECT` message.
+This consists of the string `CONNECT`, followed by a client id.
+The client id which consists of a string of any ASCII characters, terminated by a new line.
+The next message from the client is the hashed password for the client, sent as 256 bits with no trailing newline.
+The password is hashed using 100000 iterations of the sha256 algorithm and salted.
+The salt `b'\xed\x12\x92\xc6\x86\xb4\x8a\xbf\x10\xb3bd\x1c/m\xca'` should be used for testing but change this to a secret value in any production system.

 On receiving a `CONNECT` message, a server first checks if there is an existing session using the client id indicated in the `CONNECT` message.
 If there is, the server responds with a message consisting of `CONNECT: ERROR`, as only one client can `CONNECT` to a session at a time.
 Otherwise, the server starts a new session for the client, responding `CONNECT: OK` if this is completed successfully, or `CONNECT: ERROR` otherwise.

-If a client program receives a `CONNECT`: ERROR message, it should display an appropriate error message and exit.
+If a client program receives a `CONNECT: ERROR` message, it should display an appropriate error message and exit.

 ### PUT
 Once a session has been established, the client can store data in the session by sending `PUT KEY`, where `KEY` is a string of ASCII characters other than the line feed character.
 The next message from the client is a string of ASCII characters other than the newline character, which is the data to associate with the key.